 The smaller rigs are easier for smallmouth and walleye to inhale while striking.
-The Texas rig is a little large for these species unless using 5-6 inch worms.
+The Texas rig is a little large for these species unless using 5-6 inch long worms.
 The jig type setups offer more control in the current also.
 Remember size is important with river fishing.
 Smaller is the better option with soft plastics.

 Spinnerbaits are good for covering water fast.
 Use these in late spring, summer, and fall.
 A spinnerbait is productive for smallmouth, walleye, and pike.
 Consider having both Colorado and Willow leaf blades.
 Colorado spins farther from the shaft.
 Fish sees coming towards them.
 A willow leaf hugs close to the shaft.
 It offers a side view for fish to target.